Social Media Influencer Arrested In Colombia After Her Lavish Posts Revealed Money Laundering Scheme

-A social media influencer has been arrested after her pictures depicting a life of luxury tipped Colombian police to her father’s money laundering scheme, reports the Daily Mail.
+A social media influencer has been arrested after her pictures depicting a life of luxury tipped Colombian police to her father’s money laundering scheme, reports The Daily Mail.

 Jenny Ambuila, 26, a University of Miami graduate, was no stranger to flaunting her wealth.
 With an Instagram page that paraded shopping trips to stores such as Cartier, Louis Vuitton, and Dolce & Gabbana, the aspiring entrepreneur had lavish spending habits.